istio/enhancements/README.md

 ## Why Do We Need This?

 As a project it is vital to be able to track the chain of custody for a proposed enhancement from conception through implementation.
 The enhancement repository provides a standardized mechanism for describing important enhancements delivered through Istio releases.
-This will not only enable the contributors, maintainers and release managers to explaining features to users coherently but also allow adopters to plan their adoption strategy based on a forward looking road map.
+This will not only enable the contributors, maintainers and release managers to explain features to users coherently but also allow adopters to plan their adoption strategy based on a forward looking road map.

 ## Is My Thing an Enhancement?